mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> If you’re afraid to change something is clearly poorly designed.
+> If you’re afraid to change something it is  clearly poorly designed.

 *Martin Fowler*